sunnyfloyd/hex_ocean_image_upload/README.md

 ## Not-Implemented Project Enhancements

-- If business requirement would allow for delayed thumbnail generation I would delegate this task to a background processing with Redis Queue/Celery
+- If a business requirement would allow for delayed thumbnail generation I would delegate this task to a background processing with Redis Queue/Celery
 - Deployment should be done with Nginx or other load balancer with capability to serve static files